pronobis/rocs/README.md

 Introduction
 ------------

-ROCS is a multi-language software toolkit containing algorithms providing mobile robots with the ability to perceive and understand large-scale real-world environments.
+ROCS is a software toolkit containing algorithms providing mobile robots with the ability to perceive and understand large-scale real-world environments.
 ROCS contains implementations of algorithms for mobile robot localization, extraction of semantic information about environment from robotic sensors, place categorization etc.